Bitshala/BitcoinCore-PR-Review-Club/README.md

 This club is organized every Thursday at IST 20:00 (UTC 14:30) at [jitsi](https://meet.jit.si/BitshalaPRReviewClub) and is open to all.

 PR review is the easiest way to get into the weeds of Bitcoin Core Development.
-While the IRC review club is the goto place existing Core devs, it can be intimidating for new comers.
+While the IRC review club is the go-to place for existing Core devs, it can be intimidating for newcomers.
 For such reason, this club is organized to facilitate adhoc and loosely following discussions over a live call for an hour.

 So if you are an aspiring young dev and are a bit disoriented on how to get started with Bitcoin development, do consider joining our club.